 Erding, Germany – Tuesday, 20.12.2022

 2022 is coming to an end already but we are still going strong within the currently ongoing December YOTA Month.
 Within this event, we will also hold the 3rd session of our well-known YOTA Contest on 30th December from 1200 – 2359 UTC.
 Thus, we are looking forward to seeing you all participating and working the worldwide youngsters on the bands.

-We are happy to announce that we will have three (3) more YOTA Contest sessions coming up in 2022 again.
-Lots of participants enjoyed the 2021 sessions already and thus we hope to get even more people involved into the events this year.
+Further, we are happy to announce that we will have three (3) more YOTA Contest sessions coming up in 2023 again.
+Lots of participants enjoyed the 2022 sessions already and thus we hope to get even more people involved into the events this year.

 The upcoming three sessions will be taking place on the following days:

 1st round 22nd April 2023 0800 – 1959 UTC

 2nd round 22nd July 2023 1000 – 2159 UTC